 The Company has recently taken over responsibility of almshouses near St Giles Church and more recently the almshouses of The Abbey Church of The Holy Cross.
 These were transferred to The Shrewsbury Drapers Company in 2010.
 We propose building additional affordable housing on the site.

-(1) The Fellmongers` in Frankwell was built around the same time as Drapers`Hall but was built for processing fleeces and was used until 1971, by Messrs T Birch Ltd of Birmingham, Fellmongers` and Wool Merchants.
+(1) Fellmongers` Hall in Frankwell was built around the same time as Drapers`Hall .
+It was used by Messrs T Birch Ltd of Birmingham, Fellmongers and Wool Merchants, until 1971.

-Various part of the building have been used previously for the various processes in the wool trade and only relatively recently became associated as a place used by Fellmongers` (Nigel Baker, Shrewsbury; An archaeological assessment of an English border town, Oxbow Books, 2010
+Various part od the building have been used previously for the various processes in the wool trade and only relatively recently became associated as a place used by Fellmongers (Nigel Baker, Shrewsbury; An archaeological assessment of an English border town, Oxbow Books, 2010